Pilot's Lounge

 Situation

-The vice president tied the unit initiative SERVICE mantra to the ISG initiative and challenged management to work towards greater customer focus.
+The vice president of the IT unit tied the unit initiative SERVICE mantra (an organizational acronym developed to stress the importance of customer service) to IT initiatives and challenged management to work towards greater customer focus.
 Guidance from management was intentionally lacking and it was front-line management's responsibility to develop a strategy for their respective areas.

 Action